-A thousand years later, King Herod the Great did much the same, on a much more impressive scale.
-The town of Sepphoris, just a few miles from Nazareth, was built in this period, and it is feasible that Joseph and possibly even Jesus of Nazareth were builders on this site.
+A thousand years later, King Herod the Great did much the same, on a more impressive scale.

 Building included constructing houses and city walls, digging wells, water tunnels and grain storage caves.
 This could involve a whole range of building skills: carpenters, stonemasons, plasterers, metal-workers, quarry workers, and unskilled labor.

 Many villages had cisterns hollowed out underneath the houses, to store rain water.
 These were excavated from the solid rock then lined with slaked lime to prevent water leakage.
 Animals were also housed in cavities cut out of the stone - a space like this, rather than a stable, would have been the birth place of Jesus.

 See Bible Architecture: Houses for more on this subject

 was the main work of the Israelites, necessary for their survival - without it they would have starved

 Later in their history they were they able to use the rich plains of the valley land (see photograph of farming on the Plain of Jezreel below) for intensive farming.
 For full information about the tasks associated with agriculture, go to Bible Archaeology: Farming

 Ploughing in the Plain of Jezreel, from a photograph taken in 1925

 Olives were picked in September through until November.
 In earlier times, they were then placed in open stone vats and pounded with a pestle.
 Another method was to place the olives on a grooved circular stone with another stone on top; this second stone could be rotated, to press the pulp down and force the oil out (see right).